-If you can pour 1 cup of heavy cream into a canning jar or small bowl and then add 2-3 tablespoons of buttermilk, you can make creme fraiche!
+Pour 1 cup of heavy cream into a jar or small bowl.
+Then add 2-3 tablespoons of buttermilk and stir.

 I used organic pasteurized cream (not the ultra pasteurized kind) and found that 3 tablespoons buttermilk worked better than 2.
 The first time I made creme fraiche I only used 2 tablespoons and it didn’t thicken up enough.

-Cover the jar with cheese cloth, muslin or a towel and then leave the jar on the counter for 12-36 hours.
+Cover the jar with cheese cloth, muslin or a towel and then leave the jar on the counter in a warm room for 12-36 hours.

 I left my jar of creme fraiche next to my stove for a couple hours, then set the jar on the warm stovetop after I’d used the oven.
 Doing so seemed to help speed up the process a bit compared to the first time I made creme fraiche, when I just left it on the counter.

 I checked my creme fraiche every 6-12 hours.
-It took more than 24 hours for my creme fraiche to thicken, so don’t worry if yours is still liquid at that point.
+It took more than 24 hours for my creme fraiche to thicken, so don’t worry if yours is still liquid after several hours.
 Just keep it in a warm place and let it sit out longer.
-Once is has thickened, put a lid on the jar and let it chill in the fridge (it will thicken up a little more as it chills).
+Once the creme fraiche has thickened, put a lid on the jar and let it chill in the fridge (it will thicken up a little more as it chills).

-The creme fraiche wasn’t as thick as I remember creme fraiche being in Europe but it tasted great!
+My homemade creme fraiche wasn’t as thick as I remember creme fraiche being in Europe but it tasted spot on.
 If you’ve never had creme fraiche, I highly recommend making some just to try it.
 You can use it to make the strawberry creme fraiche mini tarts in my free ebook!

-Creme fraiche is delicious in both sweet and savory dishes and super easy to make!
+Creme fraiche is delicious in both sweet and savory dishes and super easy to make at home!